 Whilst events around the world are very concerning, there is no specific intelligence of a threat relating directly to Lancashire at this time.

 Prevention and early intervention, as with other forms of criminality, are now seen as key to reducing risk in the longer term.

 International terrorism goes beyond national boundaries in terms of the methods used, the people that are targeted, or the places from which the terrorists operate.

 The current threat level for international terrorism in the UK is SUBSTANTIAL.
-This means an attack is highly likely.
+This means an attack is likely.

 The threat level for Northern Ireland-related terrorism is set separately for Northern Ireland and Great Britain (England, Wales, and Scotland).

-The current threat level for Northern Ireland-related terrorism in Northern Ireland is SEVERE.
+The current threat level for Northern Ireland-related terrorism in Northern Ireland is SUBSTANTIAL.

 This means an attack is likely.